Back to top

 Reported Levels of comparability /stratifications (defined)

-Age, Education, Immigration, Income, International comparison, Language, Province, Region, Rurality, Sex
+Age, Education, Immigration, Income, Language, Province, Region, Rurality, Sex

 RESULT UPDATES